leonardreidy/js-ds/README.md

 ## Installation

-To use js-ds data structures in a project, include the module source file in your project html files.
+To use JSDS data structures in a project, include the module source file in your project html files.

 ## Basic Usage